Franklin, Kansas

 In 1857, the town was officially incorporated, a ferry was established on the Kansas River north of town, and Dr. R.L.
 Williams opened a general store.

-During the Lawrence Massacre of August 1863, there was such a demand for houses that many of the dwellings in Franklin were moved to Lawrence.
+During the Lawrence Massacre of August 1863, the demand for housing was so great that many of the dwellings in Franklin were relocated to Lawrence.
 After the Civil War, Franklin dramatically declined.
-The post office closed its doors in 1867, and the entire townsite eventually was owned by Dr. R.L.
+The post office closed in 1867, and the entire townsite was eventually owned by Dr. R.L.
 Williams, who farmed the area for several years.

 An old homestead appears to be utilized for construction purposes, Kathy Weiser-Alexander.